xavierolivenza/UPC_3DEngine/README.md

 	-Press R to enable Scalation gizmo

+-Particle System controls

+	-Spawn fireworks that execute a child emitter with 1

+	-Spawn fireworks that are individual GameObjects executed one after the other with 2

 -Drag any FBX and drop it into the executable to load it, if you load its textures before the fbx file, this will be automatically loaded with textures

 ### WINDOWS